When you start a ketogenic diet, you want your body to eventually reach a state that is known as ketosis.

 Be ready for the change that you are about to experience and embrace it with open arms.

-Keto Dash is great for anybody looking for guidance through the Ketogenic Diet with a great and supportive community behind them.
+Keto Bootstrap is great for anybody looking for guidance through the Ketogenic Diet with a great and supportive community behind them.